Help

 A reported grade, other than an incomplete, may be changed only through student petition to the faculty member.
 Grades will be changed only in cases of instructor error.
 Grades are not changed based on a student’s request to submit additional work to raise a grade.
 No grade can be changed more than 30 calendar days after it has been reported to the registrar’s office.

-A student may request an incomplete grade from their instructor before the last class day of a course.
-An incomplete generally is not awarded merely because the student has failed to complete the work within the allotted time period, but is given only when there are circumstances beyond the control of the student, such as serious illness and/or family affliction.
-The student must turn in all the completed course work to the instructor by the incomplete deadline, which is four weeks from the last day of the term.
-The instructor must then submit the final grade to the registrar no later than one week after the incomplete deadline.
-If the incomplete grade is not changed at that time, the final grade will automatically become an “F”.
+An incomplete grade is given only when there are extenuating circumstances beyond the control of the student (e.g. serious illness and/or family affliction) that make it impossible for the student to complete required coursework before the last day of the term.
+Students may request an incomplete from their instructor.
+Incomplete grades are a late-semester response to emergent circumstances in the life of a student, thus students may not pre-emptively request incomplete grades in anticipation of potential circumstances or to request an incomplete so early in the term that it would be impossible to meaningfully complete the requirements of the course.
+Students who receive incomplete grades must turn in all course work to the instructor by the incomplete deadline, which is four weeks from the last day of the term.
+The instructor must then submit the final grade to the Registrar no later than one week after the incomplete deadline.
+If the incomplete grade is not changed at that time, the final grade will automatically become an "F".

 Students with an existing ADA accommodation who require additional time to complete coursework beyond the last day of a session or term will be granted an incomplete grade if their accommodation specifies additional time for assignments.
 The student must notify their instructor that an incomplete is needed by the last day of the course.
 Instructors are required to award an incomplete, in accordance with the student’s ADA accommodation.
 The instructor will verify the accommodation with the ADA compliance officer, and the student will be granted a four-week extension after the end of the session or term to complete the requirements of the course.
 The grade will automatically become an “F” if the final grade is not submitted to the registrar one week after the incomplete deadline unless another extension is requested by the student, provided for in the student’s accommodation, and approved by the instructor.